Two Arrested After Violent Brawl in Ofakim

 Two people were arrested after a large stone-throwing brawl involving reckless driving and an electric chainsaw broke out near a construction site in Ofakim, police said.

-Police said Sunday evening that two people were arrested following a large brawl near a construction site in the southern city of Ofakim.
+Police said Sunday evening that two individuals were taken into custody after a large fight erupted near a construction site in the southern city of Ofakim.

 Police said an investigation was opened after the incident, which occurred earlier in the day.
 Officers who arrived at the scene detained six suspects for questioning on suspicion of involvement.